Brand Surveys – The Best Way to See Brand Trends

 - In the past 12 months, where have you read, seen, or heard about this brand?

 These specific questions are designed to paint a full picture of your brand’s perception.
-With these three questions, you’ll be able to understand the cognitive associations of your brand, the emotional impact of your brand, how the language your stakeholders use affects your audience, and the tangible or intangible experiences your audience has with your brand, in as few words as possible.
+With these three questions, you’ll be able to understand the cognitive associations of your organization, the emotional impact, how the language your stakeholders use affects your audience, and the tangible or intangible experiences your audience has with your business, in as few words as possible.

 Why Trust Your Brand Research to Compass?

 Compass is a great tool for observing brand trends because it is built to gather insights from your audience and consolidate them into easily-digestible pieces of content.
-Conducting brand research manually can be time-consuming, and can lead to results that may not accurately express your audience’s sentiments toward your brand.
+Conducting brand research manually can be time-consuming, and can lead to results that may not accurately express your audience’s sentiments.
 With a powerful brand tracking tool like Compass by your side, you can receive accurate, real-time insights that you can then use to inform your marketing and sales decisions.

 See for yourself why Compass makes researching brand trends easy by requesting a free trial today!